 If you’re using a web application, you’ll have to upload your phone list into the system.
 Once it’s ready, you can write your message, add links, and send it off.

 Congratulations.
-You’ve just started your first messaging campaign.
+You’ve just started your first SMS messaging campaign.